imlucas/node-mambo/docs/guide.md

             'state': 'NY'
         });
     }
-    batch.commit().then(successHandler, errorHandler);
+    batch.commit(callback);

 @todo Batch Get

 @todo Batch Get and Write Multi Table

 ### Testing

 Testing your applications that use mambo is made extremely simple with [magneto](https://github.com/exfm/node-magneto), an in memory, mock dynamodb.
 Just specify `MAMBO_BACKEND=magneto` as an environment variable and mambo will use magneto's rest api instead of dynamo.

 Mambo also provides helpers for your tests.
 For example, with mocha